 How Long Does Gabapentin Stay in Your System?

-2 min read · 3 sections
+2 min read · 5 sections

 Gabapentin is most recognizable by the brand name Neurontin, but there are numerous generic forms of gabapentin on the market and other brands of gabapentin (Gralise, Horizant, and others).
-Gabapentin is also used for numerous other purposes, including:
+Gabapentin is often used in conjunction with other drugs to treat specific conditions, including seizures, pain, and anxiety, as opposed to being used by itself.

 How Gabapentin Works